HugoPaulino/graph-generator/README.md

 # graph-generator
-Generate a graph from data source
+This project intends to generate a Call Detail Record graph from a datasource.
+The technology used is Graphx since the dataource contains bilions of rows.